WolfgangMehner/vim-plugins/c-support/README.md

                         Additional mappings for C++.
     c-support/rc/customization.ctags
-                        Additional settings for use in .ctags to enable navigation through makefiles ans qmake files with the plug-in taglist.vim.
+                        Additional settings for use in .ctags to enable navigation through makefiles and qmake files with the plug-in taglist.vim.
     c-support/rc/customization.gvimrc
                         Additional settings for use in .gvimrc: